 (PLAIN LANGUAGE VERSION)

-The Lanterman Act tells the State Council on Developmental Disabilities to have an Employment First Committee.
+The Lanterman Act tells the State Council on Developmental Disabilities (SCDD) to have an Employment First Committee.
 This is what the Lanterman Act says about the Employment First Committee (EFC):

 Why the EFC was created:

 The Lanterman Act created the EFC to help get more people with developmental disabilities jobs in competitive integrated employment (CIE).